redrocket-ctf/redrocket_blog/README.md

 The blog is now saved in the \_site directory.

-Copy it to the website with: `scp _site/* redrocket.club:/var/www/blog.redrocket.club/`
+Copy it to the website with: `scp -r _site/* redrocket.club:/var/www/blog.redrocket.club/`